 The George Washington University Law School

 2000 H Street, N.W.

 Washington, DC 20052

-Alice Kaswan is a Professor at the University of San Francisco School of Law, and a member of the board of directors of the Center for Progressive Reform.
+Alice Kaswan is a Professor at the University of San Francisco School of Law.

 Professor Kaswan received her J.D., cum laude, from Harvard Law School, and a B.S., with highest honors, in Conservation and Resource Studies from the University of California, Berkeley.
 After law school, she clerked for the Hon.
 Marie L. Garibaldi on the New Jersey Supreme Court.
 She then practiced land use and environmental law with Berle, Kass, & Case, a boutique environmental and land use law firm in New York City, and environmental law with Morgan, Lewis, & Bockius’ New York City office.
 She taught at Catholic University School of Law from 1995 until 1999, and joined the USF faculty in 1999.
 At USF, she teaches Environmental Law, Administrative Law, International Environmental Law, and Property.